 - Visual Studio Code(VS Code) is a free source-code editor made by Microsoft for Windows, Linux, and macOS.

-It has integrated Git version control and Terminal.
+This react IDE has integrated Git version control and Terminal.
 It has a very large plugin ecosystem where you can find thousands of helper tools that work best for your tech stack and project.

 Chances are you are already using and loving this editor.
 In the Stack Overflow 2021 Developer Survey, VS Code was ranked the most popular developer environment tool.